jolitinh/Calculators/README.md

 # DLE Utilities
-This repo consists of Angular directives that coudl be used in different applications via directives.
+This repo consists of Angular directives that could be used in different applications via directives.

 ## Available Utilities